LIHPC-Computational-Geometry/validity-first-polycube-labeling/include/README.md

 ## I/O

 - `io_glTF.h` : export a 3D model as glTF
-- `dump_mesh.h` : functions to easily write a .geogram containing a vertex/edge/boundary/facet
+- `io_dump.h` : functions to dump a vertex/edge/boundary/facet as .geogram file

 See also `labeling_io.h`.